 At the bottom of its announcement today, GSK ended with the most offensive line: "GSK’s commitment to the oncology community will continue through our efforts to develop and deliver other therapies to help address the unmet needs of patients living with cancer."

-Commitment?
-Are you kidding?
-This multi-billion dollar company never did nearly enough to support or promote Bexxar.
+In my opinion, this company never did enough to support or promote Bexxar.
 I tried on an almost daily basis over the past decade to spread the word about this amazing treatment.
 The drug company simply gave up on it.
-Shame on GSK.
+I know it was difficult dealing with oncologists' resistance.
+But the company still should have tried harder and spent more money to market this drug and let people know just how effective it really is.

 Over the last decade, RIT has been the subject of considerable media attention.
 Publications ranging from my longtime employer, Newsweek, to the New York Times have reported the fact that this therapy has never been utilized as much as it should by lymphoma patients for reasons that have nothing to do with its efficacy.